josecamachop/MEDA-Toolbox/README.md

 - E. Szymanska, G.H.
 Tinnevelt and T.P.J.
 Offermans for the Sparse Partial Least Squares (SPLS) routine.

 - G. Zwanenburg, H.C.J.
 Hoefsloot, J.A.
 Westerhuis, J.J.
 Jansen and A.K.
 Smilde for the original ANOVA Simultaneous Component Analysis (ASCA) routine.
+Current implementations are based on ASCA+ and have been much developed, with no trace to the original one.

 - E. Saccenti for the Horn's Parallel Analysis to determine the number of Principal Components.